Terrasse de Cafe, 1925, Maurice-Louis Branger/Roger Viollet: the photo that inspired Kiki Button.

 The book that started it all

 Among the Bohemians: Experiments in Living 1900 – 1939 by Virginia Nicholson was my book research foray into the world of 20th century artistic life.
 I found her book when I was looking for a guide, a template, for reassurance on how to live a writing life.
-She is Virginia Woolf’s grandniece, Vanessa Bell’s granddaughter, and Quentin Bell’s daughter – her anecdotes of British bohemia were witty, tender, and lyrical.
+She is Virginia Woolf’s grandniece, Vanessa Bell’s granddaughter, and Quentin Bell’s daughter, and her anecdotes of British bohemia were witty, tender, and lyrical.
 This book changed by life.
 I’ve read it more than a dozen times and own two copies – one on permanent loan to someone (the ‘library’ copy) and one just for me (the ‘Bible’ copy).
-Her extensive reading list, as well as her perfectly placed extracts, started an imaginative journey to last a lifetime.
+Her extensive reading list, as well as her perfectly placed extracts, started an imaginative journey that became an obsession.

 Another book of Nicholson’s that has helped with this work is Singled Out: How Two Million Women Survived Without Men after the First World War.
 Heartbreaking and inspiring, the work details how many British women, brought up to think of their destiny as only wives and mothers, had to battle poor pay and bad working conditions, loneliness and grief, to create lives that held joy, wonder, adventure and good work – with other women, of course.